Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Computation

-A key step in solving \eqref{eq: vec objective} involves the orthogonal projection operator $P_{\tau}(\cdot)$, defined as
+A key step in solving \eqref{eq: vec objective} is to project each iterate onto the nuclear-norm ball in order to enforce the constraint.
+We define the orthogonal projection operator $P_{\tau}(\cdot)$ as

 It is well known that the projection is equivalent to singular value soft-thresholding.
+Specifically, we determine a threshold and update each singular value by either subtracting this threshold from it or setting it to zero when the threshold exceeds the singular value, so that the resulting matrix satisfies the nuclear-norm constraint.
 Let $0_{n \times n }$ denote a $n \times n $ zero matrix, and $\max\{\cdot, \cdot\}$ be applied entry-wise for matrix inputs.
-The detailed procedure is presented in Algorithm \ref{alg: projection}.
+The detailed procedure is presented in Algorithm \ref{alg: projection}, where we first apply the inverse mapping $\VV^{-1}(\cdot)$ to recover the corresponding skew-symmetric matrix, perform singular value soft-thresholding to enforce the nuclear-norm constraint, and then apply $\VV(\cdot)$ to return the vectorized projected output.